Daniel O'Donnell: Personal life

-O'Donnell was married, aged 40, on 4 November 2002, to 41-year-old divorcée Majella McLennan from Thurles, whom he met on holiday in Tenerife three years previously.
-McLennan received an annulment of her previous marriage, by which she had two children.
-The couple live in Meenbanad, County Donegal, and spend time at their second home in Tenerife.
+O'Donnell married 41‑year‑old Majella McLennan from Thurles on 4 November 2002, when he was 40.
+The couple had met on holiday in Tenerife three years earlier.
+McLennan had received an annulment of her previous marriage, from which she has two children.
+O'Donnell and McLennan live in Meenbanad, County Donegal, and spend part of the year at their second home in Tenerife.

-O'Donnell is proficient in Irish and presented a show in that language for the broadcaster TG4.
+O'Donnell is proficient in Irish and has presented a programme in the language for the broadcaster TG4.

-O'Donnell rarely speaks about politics but voiced his support for the Thirty-fourth Amendment of the Constitution of Ireland in 2015.
-He has also spoken out in support of redress for homeowners in Ireland whose houses were built using mica.
+Although he rarely comments on political matters, O'Donnell voiced his support for the Thirty-fourth Amendment of the Constitution of Ireland in 2015.
+He has also spoken in favour of redress for homeowners in Ireland whose houses were built using mica.

 Philanthropy

-O'Donnell has been involved in many charitable causes for many years, most notably in Romania.
-He has championed the Romanian Challenge Appeal, a charity that helps orphaned Romanian children re-establish themselves within society.
-He was involved in urging Irish families to home these young people in Ireland for a period.
+O'Donnell has been involved in numerous charitable causes for many years, most notably in Romania.
+He has supported the Romanian Challenge Appeal, a charity that helps orphaned Romanian children integrate into society.
+He also encouraged Irish families to host these young people in Ireland for a period.